MicrosoftDocs/win32/desktop-src/Msi/ice66.md

 ---
-Description: 'ICE66 uses the tables in the database to determine which schema your database should use.' ms.assetid: '7cf929a0-2c4c-40ca-a902-dfd9dcd203b8'
+Description: ICE66 uses the tables in the database to determine which schema your database should use. ms.assetid: 7cf929a0-2c4c-40ca-a902-dfd9dcd203b8
 title: ICE66
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ICE66